dennisbergevin/mash/README.md

 mash --tree --tag
 ```

-To display a tree view of items with specific items in the respective config file:
+To display a tree view of items with specific tags in the respective config file:

 ```bash
 mash --tree --tag="dev"